nana-4/materia-theme/HACKING.md

 -------

 - Do not edit the CSS directly, edit the source SCSS files and run `./parse-sass.sh`

-- To be able to use the latest/adequate version of sass, install `sassc`
+- To be able to use the latest/adequate version of Sass, install `sassc`
+- To change the SVG assets color, use a text editor instead of a image editor

 How to tweak the theme
 ----------------------

-Flat-Plat is a complex theme, so to keep it maintainable it's written and processed in SASS.
+Flat-Plat is a complex theme, so to keep it maintainable it's written and processed in Sass.

-It is very likely your change will happen in the `_common.scss` file.
-That's where all the widget selectors are defined.
-Here's a rundown of the "supporting" stylesheets, that are unlikely to be the right place for a drive by stylesheet
+Here's a rundown of the _supporting_ stylesheets, that are unlikely to be the right place for a drive by stylesheet fix:

-fix:
+- `_variables.scss`

+  variables to allow easier definition of widget sizing/styling.

+- `_color-palette.scss`

+  material design color palette definitions.
+We don't recommend editing this unless Google updates the color scheme.

 - `_colors.scss`

   global color definitions.
-We keep the number of defined colors to a necessary minimum, most colors are derived form a handful of basics.
+We keep the number of defined colors to a necessary minimum, most colors are derived from a handful of basics.
 It covers both the light variant and the dark variant.

 - `_colors-public.scss`